>

 Reality of a different kind crashes in on another heroine, in the ballad-soliloquy The Lowlands of Holland.
 Should we quote the Child number? the Laws or Roud? nah, look it up if need be!
 The Lowlands of Holland, of course, were the Dutch East Indies you don’t get a very good crop of sugar-cane in the Netherlands!
 This version was published in Herbert Hughes’ Irish Country Songs (1915) with what appears to be one of the standard tunes except that on manuscript it staggers, with unpredictable irregularity, between 4/4 and 5/4.
 The tune became an intellectual challenge until it came alive again of itself, astonishing us with the resultant ethereal intensity and poignancy of the song.
 The version was collected in County Derry but, sadly, we don’t know who from.

-Emily Smith’s words of The Lowlands of Holland on her 2005 CD A Different Life are quite similar to Steeleye Span’s lyrics.
-She commented in her liner notes:
+Emily Smith’s words of Lowlands of Holland on her 2005 CD A Different Life are, like Steeleye Span’s, basically G/D 6:1116, with a few adaptions.
+She noted:

-I found the words to this tragic song in Robert Ford’s Vagabond Songs and Ballads of Scotland in which he states that the song was originally written by a young woman from Galloway whose husband was lost to the sea on a voyage across to Holland.
+I found the words to this tragic song in Robert Ford’s Vagabond Ballads in which he states that the song was originally written by a young woman from Galloway whose husband was lost to the sea on a voyage across to Holland.

 Mary Humphreys and Anahata sang Lowlands of Germany in 2006 on their WildGoose CD Fenlandia.
 Mary Humphreys noted: